Minuscule Schubert Varieties and Mirror Symmetry: List of complete intersection Calabi--Yau 3-folds

+for each $k$, $n$ and $m$.
+The inclusions are compatible with the action of the Borel subgroups.
+Then it is enough to check the examples with $k \le 5$, $n-k\le 5$ and $m \le 7$.
+Otherwise, any Schubert variety that satisf\/ies the condition $\abs P \le h_P +3$ is included in smaller Grassmannians as their Schubert variety.
+The examples in Grassmannians of other types are at most f\/inite.

+By forgetting the dif\/ference of projective cones by Lemma~\ref{lem:cone}, one can see that almost all the complete intersections obtained in this way are nothing but complete intersections in $G(k,n)$, $OG(5,10)$ or a~direct product of projective spaces.
+Other newly obtained examples correspond to the following f\/ive minuscule posets.
+The (essential) holes are circled in the following diagrams:

-We can check that the resulting 3-folds $X \subset X(w)$ with trivial canonical bundles turn out to be Calabi--Yau varieties after some computation using the vanishing theorems for $X(w)$, Theorem \ref{thm:vanishing}.
-We verify the smoothness of these 3-folds by looking at the codimension of the singular loci of $X(w)$ using Proposition \ref{prop:schubertsing} (2).
-For example, a general linear section $X=\bSigma(1^9)$ is smooth since the singular loci of $\bSigma$ have codimension 7 as we saw in Proposition \ref{prop:bSigma}.
-All the smooth cases are contained in locally factorial minuscule Schubert varieties, i.e.\ the minuscule poset $P$ has the unique peak.
-Thus the Picard number equals to one again by the Grothendieck--Lefschetz theorem for divisor class groups \cite{Ravindra-Srinivas_GLRNPV}.
+In these Schubert varieties $X(w)$, the complete intersection 3-folds $X$ with trivial canonical bundles turn out to be Calabi--Yau varieties by some computation using the vanishing theorems for $X(w)$ given in Theorem \ref{thm:vanishing}.

+One can determine whether these Calabi--Yau 3-folds are smooth or not by looking at the codimension of the singular locus of $X(w)$ using Proposition~\ref{prop:schubertsing}(2).
+For example, a general linear section $X={\boldsymbol{\Sigma}}(1^9)$ is smooth since the singular locus of ${\boldsymbol{\Sigma}}$ has codimension~7 as we saw in Proposition~\ref{prop:bSigma}.
+There are two more smooth examples.

+For smooth complete intersections, the Picard number equals the number of peaks of minuscule posets since the number is the rank of the divisor class group $\mathrm{Cl}(X(w))$ again by the Grothendieck--Lefschetz theorem for divisor class groups~\cite{MR2219849}.
 This completes the proof. \end{proof}